Teriyaki Chicken Meal Prep Bowls – Easy, Wholesome & Customizable

 • 4 cups broccoli florets

-• 2 sliced red bell peppers
+• 2 slices red bell peppers

 • 1 Tbsp avocado oil